 - Plenty of clean toilets including barrier free

 - Fuji Mart and Seven Eleven Convenience stores only a 5 minute drive away (mapped on a Google My Map Below)

-- Day camp available
+- A Day camp is also available

-- BBQ set available
+- They also have a BBQ set available

-- There are washing machines and dryers
+- More over, there are washing machines and dryers

 - They rent camping gear including kitchen ware and BBQ goods

-- Onsen 5 minute drive away
+- The Onsen is only a 5 minute drive away

 - Accessible by train (more information below, also mapped on the Google My Map below)

-- Different accommodation choices
+- Furthermore there are different accommodation choices

 - Pet friendly

 - They even have a dog run

 - You can grape pick in season in neighbouring vineyard